-5 Fun Activities Residential Aged Care Facilities can do to Celebrate Christmas in July!
+5 Fun Activities Residential Aged Care Facilities can do to Celebrate Christmas!

-Christmas in July is a delightful way to bring the joy of the holiday season into the middle of the year, especially for elderly residents in aged care facilities.
+Christmas is a delightful way to bring the joy of the holiday season, especially for elderly residents in aged care facilities.
 Engaging in festive activities not only uplifts spirits, but also provides therapeutic benefits across various aspects of healthcare and well-being.
-In this blog, we outline five fun Christmas in July activities and explore how they can complement the resident’s physiotherapy, occupational therapy, speech pathology, or dietetics treatment and management plans.
+In this blog, we outline five fun Christmas activities and explore how they can complement the resident’s physiotherapy, occupational therapy, speech pathology, or dietetics treatment and management plans.

 1. Christmas Craft Workshop: